 You can set up a dataflow to push data into Snowflake database tables from many different locations.
-To do this, start by configuring the processor for your data source by launching the Configure Processor window and specifying the necessary configurations.
+To do this, start by configuring the Processor four your data source by launching the Configure Processor window and specifying the necessary configurations.

-Configure the GenerateFlowFile processor to create random data for this example dataflow.
+Configure GenerateFlowFile to create random data for this example dataflow.
 GenerateFlowFile is useful when you are testing or creating proof of concept dataflows.
-When you have confirmed that this dataflow meets your business use case, you can replace it with a processor getting data from your actual data source.
+When you have confirmed that this dataflow meets your business use case, you will likely replace it with a processor getting data from your actual data source.